Dogs go wild for homemade treats with high meat content. Try out the recipes below and your dog will thank you.

 Add flour and mix to a brownie-like consistency

-Spread into 13×9 greased pan (it’s pretty thin in pan, but helps so you can cut into tiny pieces for training treats)
+Spread into 13×9 greased pan (it’s pretty thin in pan, but this helps so you can cut into tiny pieces for training treats)

 Bake at 350 for 25-30 minutes